sthawinke/sbivar/README.md

 library(sbivar)
 ```

-As example dataset, we load the one by [Vicari et
+As example dataset, we use the one by [Vicari et
 al. (2024)](https://doi.org/10.1038/s41587-023-01937-y), which includes
 replicated measurements of spatial transcriptomics and metabolomics
 coprofiled on mouse brain sections.
 A subset of the data is available in